 - Changing headings types

-Of course, minimalist means there are a few limitations Pro users might not like.
+Of course, minimalist means there are a few limitations that Pro users might not like.

 - No support for custom fonts: though Collabio Spaces has a lot of fonts, it does not support custom fonts (which can be limiting for a word processor).